willdemelo/International_Trade_vs_Pollution/README.md

 Using the University of Gothenberg's Quality of Government (QoG) Dataset, I wanted to draw some comparisons between the data available for metrics of international trade and pollution, and compare my findings to what is suggested by current research on the subject.

-Overall, my findings were unexpected in that I had thought pollution and international trade would be positively correlated among countries.
-However, what I found was that the variables tended to be negatively correlated, or not correlated at all, contrary to what I had read in my research on the matter.
+In the articles I had read on the matter, international trade and pollution should be positively correlated.
+In other words, the more a country conducts trade with other countries, the more polluted it should be.
+However, the varied metrics I used to operationally define pollution and international trade showed that the variables tended to be negatively correlated, or have weak/non-existent correlations.
+I concluded that further research into more specific areas of pollution was necessary to explain my findings fully.

-My findings, including all of the visualizations I created, are available to view in .html format.
+The visualizations I created for this project are available to view in .html format.
+As some of the graphs I made are interactable, GitHub cannot properly display them, nor can one use them.
 To view the vizualizations, please download the .html file and view it in your browser.
-Additionally, one can reproduce my code using the jupyter notebook I have.
+The jupyter notebook I have for this repository can be used to reproduce my code.

 Bibliography: